HowerHe/EE282/HW2.md

    To move the file, use`mv trash trash_bin_2`.
 You can use `ls` and `cd trash_bin_2` followed by `ls` to confirm your operations.
    Just use `rm trash` and `ls`.

+### Question 1 Comments:
+FYI /$USER will probably almost never exist. if you want the user to go to their home directory, they would do as you have stated or cd $HOME, also you can skip having to cd into trash_bin_2 by just doing ls trash_bin_2/
+Very nicely done.

 2. `mymatrix[,1]` can be used to extract the first row of _mymatrix_.
 To extract the first row of the _mydf_, `mydf[[1]]` can be used. `mydf[1]` can also do the similar thing, but the result is still a dataframe. `mydf[[,1]]` cannot work since it doesn't include a range.